mythril-forge/homebrew-spells/spells/cantrips/divine-sense.md

 # Divine Sense

+***0th-level divination***

+**Casting Time:** action

+**Duration:** 1 round

+**Range:** self

+**Shape:** aura

+**Radius:** 60 feet

+**Tags:** verbal, concentration

+---

+## Description
 The presence of strong evil registers on your senses like a noxious odor, and powerful good rings like heavenly music in your ears.
-As an action, you can open your awareness to detect such forces.
-Until the end of your next turn, you know the location of any celestial, fiend, or undead within 60 feet of you that is not behind total cover.
-You know the type (celestial, fiend, or undead) of any being whose presence you sense, but not its identity (the vampire Count Strahd von Zarovich, for instance).
-Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the hallow spell.
+When you cast this spell, you open your awareness to detect such forces.
+Until the end of your next turn, you sense the presence of any celestial, fiend, or undead within 60 feet of you, but not their location or identity.
+Within the same radius, you also detect the presence of any place or object that has been consecrated or desecrated, as with the **hallow** spell.

-You can use this feature a number of times equal to 1 + your Charisma modifier.
-When you finish a long rest, you regain all expended uses.
+The spell can penetrate most barriers, but it is blocked by 3 feet of wood, 1 foot of stone, 1 inch of common metal, a thin sheet of lead, or magical silence.

+---

+**Classes:** paladin